ParamIntelligence/Two-Step-DeepOKAN/README.md

 <img src="figs/continual_learning.png" alt="cont_learn" width="600" height="500"/><br><br>
 <em>Figure: Comparison of the training performance on spline basis with continual learning and without continual learning while learning bubble dynamics under high pressure with high frequency</em>

-The code will be released soon.
-Currently being tested before release.

 ## Two-Step DeepOKAN
 #### - Instructions for Users

-This section will be updated soon.
+Currently the code is being tested to ensure smooth functioning across any machine/environment.
+Improvements will be made and this section will be updated soon.

 #### - Configuring Input Parameters
 Adjust input parameters using the `inputs.yaml` file.